martina-presnajderova-deel/martinapre.github.io/_posts/2018-07-15-Resampling-Methods.md

 title: Resampling methods:Cross-validation
 ---

-**What is it?** By repeatedly drawing samples from training set, we re-fit the model on each of these sample in order to obtain additional information about the fitted model.
+**What is it?** By repeatedly drawing sub-samples from training set, we re-fit the model on each of these sub-samples in order to obtain additional information about the fitted model.

 **Motivation?** Simply, the difference between test error and training error.
-Test error is difficult to obtain (absence of large test set) = > estimate test error: either mathematically OR holding out a subset of training data when fitting model and then applying a model on this omitted set.
+Because in real world test error is difficult to obtain (absence of large test set), we estimate the test error: either mathematically OR as holding out a subset of training data when fitting model and then applying a model on this omitted set.

 **What is it good for?**
-- Measure how well a given statistical learning procedure can be expected to perform on independent data = the actual estimate of the test MSE is of interest.
+- Measure how well can a given statistical learning procedure be expected to perform on independent data = the actual estimate of the test MSE is of interest.
-- The location of minimum point in the estimated test MSE curve - the actual value of MSE-not important, location of minimum on MSE curve-important
+- The location of minimum point in the estimated test MSE curve - the actual value of MSE-not important, in fact the location of minimum on MSE curve is important.

 ```python